miri4ech/insta_like/README.md

 - [Your Instagram API AccessToken](https://www.instagram.com/developer/)
 - prefarable browser Chrome (layout may not be fixed with others)
-- you need to add "routes/config.php" s
+- you need to add "routes/config.php" the sample below:

 ```config.php
 <?php